Blog · By The Packaging Vista Team · June 20, 2026

 Vector vs. Raster: Which File Format for Packaging?

-The file type you send decides whether your box prints crisp or blurry.
-Getting it right is mostly about using vector where you can and high-resolution raster where you must.
-This article goes deeper than the file section of our main artwork and dieline guide.
+The vector vs. raster decision is one of the most important choices you make before printing, because the file type you send decides whether your custom printed boxes for your product print crisp or blurry.
+Getting it right is mostly about using vector artwork where you can and high-resolution raster images where you must.
+This article goes deeper than the file section of our main artwork and dieline guide, so you understand exactly what print resolution your packaging needs.

 Vector artwork